Nice to meet you.

 Details matter.
 Especially in legal agreements.

 Every term, condition, and individual facet of a legally binding contract can make a world of difference.
-Wording can make or break obligations, definitions can simplify the language or cause confusion, and missing or included elements can be the difference between a valid or void contract.
+Wording can make or break obligations, definitions can simplify the language or confuse, and missing or included elements can be the difference between a valid or void contract.

-A null and void contract is an illegitimate agreement, making it unenforceable by the law.
-Null and void contracts are never actually executed because they are missing one or more of the required elements of a legal agreement.
+A null and void contract is an illegitimate agreement unenforceable by the law.
+These contracts aren't executed due to missing required elements.

-To take extra precautions, you need to understand the necessary elements of a contract, what makes a contract void or voidable, how to terminate an agreement with the other party, and how to avoid useless contracts by implementing a solid review process.
+To take extra precautions, you need to understand the necessary elements of a contract, what makes a contract void or voidable, how to avoid null and void contracts, and how to terminate an agreement with the other party.

-Defining what makes a contract null and void first requires an explanation of the elements that are necessary for a contract to be valid.
+Defining what makes a contract null and void first requires an explanation of the elements of a valid contract.
 While the detailed contents of a contract will differ depending on the subject matter, a contract must include the following six elements to be legally binding and enforceable.

 1. Capacity